Policy on Grade Grievances for Undergraduate Students in Boston University Courses

 A formal grade grievance must be settled as promptly as possible, and must be settled within six weeks of the filing of the formal appeal to the chair.

 IV.
-The student or the instructor may appeal the decision of the chair to the dean of the school/college in which the course is offered.
-The dean will render a final decision and notify the student and the instructor within two weeks of receiving the appeal.
+The student or the instructor has 10 calendar days to appeal the decision of the chair to the dean of the school/college in which the course is offered, or, for courses and cocurricular opportunities carrying the “HUB” prefix, to the Associate Provost for Undergraduate Affairs.
+The dean or Associate Provost will render a final decision and notify the student and the instructor within two weeks of receiving the appeal.

 Students who file an appeal of a grade under the policy must abide by the final disposition of the grievance and may not seek review of the matter under any other procedure within the University.